fragcolor-xyz/shards/docs/docs/how-to/start-developing.md

 First, [download MSYS2](https://www.msys2.org/) and install it with the default settings.
 MSYS2 helps to set up MinGW-w64, which uses the GCC compiler to create Windows programs.

-When the MinGW terminal pops up, enter `pacman -Sy --needed --noconfirm base-devel mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake mingw-w64-x86_64-ninja mingw-w64-x86_64-clang mingw-w64-x86_64-lld wget`

-This will install the Mingw-w64 toolset which includes GCC, and other build tools that will be employed later.
+We will now install the Mingw-w64 toolset which includes GCC, and other build tools that will be employed later.
+When the MinGW terminal pops up, enter the following command:

 ```
 pacman -Sy --needed --noconfirm base-devel mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake mingw-w64-x86_64-ninja mingw-w64-x86_64-clang mingw-w64-x86_64-lld wget